 SECTION 3.
-The Selectmen may at their discretion compromise or settle any claim or suit to which the town is a party, which does not require the payment by the town of an amount in excess of five thousand dollars.
-Adopted 3/12/1951
+The select board members may at their discretion compromise or settle any claim or suit to which the town is a party, which does not require the payment by the town of an amount in excess of five thousand dollars.